 In this section, we have seen that in the case of multiresolution scheme, the prediction stencil γ has to be taken large enough in order to match a sufficient number of desired orders.
-In particular, the number of matched orders is equal to $2\gamma+1$.
-Therefore, for most of the applications, $\gamma=0$ (Haar wavelet) is not enough, because it modifies the second-order terms which are frequently used to model diffusion phenomena.
-On the other hand, $\gamma=1$ is often sufficient for most of the applications and its reliability on the third-order terms is an interesting "icing on the cake".
-Finally, the Lax-Wendroff scheme matches sharply until order two as pointed out in [18], so it successfully handles diffusive terms but can lead to different stability constraints and oscillatory behaviors for the scheme, due to its intrinsic dispersive nature.
+In particular, the number of matched orders is equal to $2\gamma + 1$.
+Therefore, for most of the applications, $\gamma = 0$ (Haar wavelet) is not enough, because it modifies the second-order terms which are frequently used to model diffusion phenomena.
+On the other hand, $\gamma = 1$ is often sufficient for most of the applications and its reliability on the third-order terms is an interesting "icing on the cake".
+Finally, the Lax-Wendroff scheme, which is not a multiresolution scheme, matches sharply until order two as claimed in [20], so it successfully handles diffusive terms but can lead to different stability constraints and oscillatory behaviors for the scheme, due to its intrinsic dispersive nature.